veselosky/control-escape/content/linux/lx-swinstall.md

 and the Advanced Packaging Tool (APT) were the first to introduce several advanced features that are now common, such as automatic dependency resolution and signed packages.
-Debian packages are used by Debian GNU/Linux (naturally), and distributions based on it, including Ubuntu, Knoppix, and Mepis.
+Debian packages are used by Debian GNU/Linux (naturally), and distributions based on it, including Ubuntu and Linux Mint.
 A Debian package file normally will be named something like `program-version-other.deb`

 Remember, you will need to [become SuperUser](/linux/users-groups#becoming-superuser) to